truenas/documentation/content/en/docs/tasks/scheduled/cloudsync.md

 ## Process Summary

-* Configuring data synchronization to or from the TrueNAS system with a Cloud Storage Provider.
-  * Can involve configuring access to a third party commercial vendor that is not affiliated with iXsystems. iXsystems is not responsible for any additional charges incurred when using Cloud Sync with a third party vendor.
-  * Requires configuring a Cloud Service credential, then scheduling an automated task.
 * **System > Cloud Credentials**
   * Uses [rclone](https://rclone.org/) to configure access to Cloud Storage Providers.
     * Credentials are encrypted for storage.